SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Yellow Range Min / Max: Defines the range when minor alarms should be raised by threshold rule.
 These value are currently not visualized.
 See Smart Rules below for details.

-* Red Range Min / Max: Defines the range when major alarms should be raised by threshold rules.
+* Red Range Min / Max: Defines the range when critical alarms should be raised by threshold rules.
 These value are currently not visualized.
 See Smart Rules below for details.

 * Chart Type: For aggregated data, select what aggregated value should be visualized.
 Options are: min, max, area